RinkM/Odin9-TicTacToe/README.md

 * fix the react render error code.
 * Add an AI?
 (Not required, but interesting.)
 * Fix the draw game message when there is a winner...
+* fix double wins or 5 space wins.